Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 - `RU` round towards \(+\infty\): the result is the smallest representable floating point greater or equal to the exact results
 - `RZ` round towards \(0.0\) in all cases
 - `RN_even/RN_away`  round to nearest: the result is the nearest possible value, with a tie breaking rule if the number is exactly halfway between the two:
-  - `even` (round ties to even) chooses the number where the least significant bit of the significant ( mantissa) is 0.
+  - `even` (round ties to even) chooses the number where the least significand bit of the significand ( mantissa) is 0.
   - `away` (round ties to away) chooses the next consecutive floating point number.

 {{< figure